ceramicnetwork/js-did/README.md

 const aliceDID = alice.DID

-// Create a JWS - this will throw an error if the DID instance is not authenticated
+// Create a JWS - this will throw an error if the DID instance is not authenticated const jws = await alice.createJWS({ hello: 'world' })

-// CIDs and Buffers will be encoded to string const jws = await alice.createJWS({ hello: 'world', link: new CID(...), data: Buffer.from('12ed', 'hex') })
+// Create a DagJWS - the payload will be encoded as ipld dag-cbor, the resulting JWS is dag-jose compatible const { jws, linkedBlock } = await alice.createJWS({ hello: 'world' coolLink: new CID(...) })
 ```

 ### Resolving DIDs